chalatz/tours/pages/info/about.md

     caption: Nicholas helped Winston and Gail Ramsay to find the locations where the Guns of Navarone” filmed in Rhodes, (for their magazine After the Battle Issue 177)
   - image:
+      thumb: "./img/pages/about/3-thumb.jpg"
+      href: "./img/pages/about/3.jpg"
+      alt: Nicholas with Aron Hasson, the man who spearheaded the movement to preserve a vital part of history of Rhodes.
+      is_link: false
+    caption: 'Nicholas with the Writer Celina Prag and the Photographer Ana Santl, while shooting and writing about Rhodes Island  '
+  - image:
       thumb: "./img/pages/about/5-thumb.jpg"
       href: "./img/pages/about/5.jpg"